-5.1.1 Fitting into overall MEDINA architecture
+5.1.4 Fitting into overall MEDINA architecture

-The service is involved in the preparation phase, in order to help the CSP to prepare its system for certification, as well as in the continuous monitoring phase, in which the CSP system is continuously monitored to verify its conformity with the selected certification scheme.
+The RAOF service is involved in the preparation phase or risk assessment, in order to help the CSP to prepare its system for certification, as well as in the continuous monitoring phase, in which the CSP system is continuously monitored to verify its conformity with the selected certification scheme.

-Figure 5 shows the initial plan to integrate RAOF into the MEDINA's architecture.
-During the preparation phase a compliance manager directly (via GUI) or through CSP's Compliance Dashboard (via API) connects to the RAOF and provides the information about the service to be assessed, main assets, and satisfied requirements for the selected certification schema.
-RAOF contacts the Catalogue of Controls & Security Schemes in order to retrieve the selected certification scheme (requirements, controls and relations between them) and performs the risk assessment and non-conformity analysis.
-The result is returned to the compliance manager for further decisions on the security configuration.
-In the next phase of the project a special functionality for supporting the compliance manager in optimising its effort in preparation of the system for certification (i.e., selection of requirements to fulfil) will be added.
+Figure 10 shows the initial plan to integrate RAOF into the MEDINA's architecture.
+During the preparation phase a compliance manager directly (via GUI) or through the CSP's Compliance Dashboard (via API) connects to the RAOF and provides the information about the service to be assessed, main assets, and satisfied requirements for the selected certification scheme.

-Figure 5: A part of the MEDINA's workflow
+Figure 10.
+A part of the MEDINA's workflow